heikostark/cli-desktop/README.md

    this protocol, which isn't something this program can set up or detect, and isn't present on most systems by default.
-Without it, dragging with the mouse just falls back to the console's own plain text selection — exactly the "only the background gets selected" behavior described above. **This is why the program leads with keyboard controls whenever it detects the console**: the first icon is already selected on startup, and every mouse action has a keyboard equivalent —
+Without it, dragging with the mouse just falls back to the console's own plain text selection — exactly the "only the background gets selected" behaviour described above. **This is why the program leads with keyboard controls whenever it detects the console**: the first icon is already selected on startup, and every mouse action has a keyboard equivalent —